 At Alfred University, theses and/or capstone projects are part of the programs for School of Engineering students (BS, MS, and PhD), some School of Art and Design students (MFA, BS in Art History), graduate students in Counseling and Psychology, and students in the Alfred University Honors Program.
 All Alfred University student theses become part of the Alfred University Libraries collection and are available to other students and scholars.

 School of Art and Design and School of Engineering theses are housed in Scholes Library.
 Counseling, Psychology, and Honors Program theses are part of the archives collection in Herrick Library.
-More recent theses are available electronically at aura.alfred.edu, but a large number are in physical form only.
+More recent theses are available electronically in our institutional repository, AURA, but a large number are in physical form only.

 The Alfred University Libraries also contain the Alfred University Archives (housed in Herrick Library) and the New York State College of Ceramics Archives (housed in Scholes Library).
 Archival materials are connected with, and of historical value to, specific people, institutions, areas, etc. The vast majority of materials in the archives are not published and are relatively unique.
 Common archival materials include administrative records, correspondence (letters, emails, etc.), photographs, and office / research notes.